opencypher/cypher-for-gremlin/testware/tck/README.md

 To compare TCK results with some baseline TCK run use these tasks:

-* `tckSaveReport` to save the current report to `build/test-results/junit-platform/TEST-junit-jupiter-before.xml`
+* `tckSaveReport` to save the current report to `build/test-results/tck/TckTest-before.xml`
-* `tckRegression` to compare `TEST-junit-jupiter-before.xml` and the current report `TEST-junit-jupiter.xml`
+* `tckRegression` to compare `TckTest-before.xml` and the current report `TEST-org.opencypher.gremlin.tck.TckTest.xml`

 The usual workflow is: